GaadiKey/price/content/best/suv-cars/renault-triber-variants-price-list.md

 ### Renault Triber RXE Features

-Priced at Rs 5.54 lakhs, the Renault RXE variant is the base variant and offers following features by default
+Priced at **Rs 5.54 lakhs**, the Renault RXE variant is the base variant and offers following features by default
 - Recline/ Slide/ Fold and Tumble function in 2nd row seats
 - Easyfix seats - Fold/Tumble function
 - Wheel arch cladding